samwilliscreative/zebra-scss/README.md

 # Zebra - a customisable CSS grid system
+Just like a Zebra's stripes, every website is unique, and so we've created a grid system that can be tailored to your individual projects needs.

-Zebra provides developers with a grid system that can be tailored to your individual projects needs, because just like a Zebra's stripes, every website is unique.
+Zebra provides developers with an easy to use grid system based on the BEM methodology, that can be tailored to your projects needs through the built in SASS variables.
+This dynamic approach allows Zebra to output just the CSS that you require, without the extra fluff that most pre-built grid systems come with.

 ## Getting started
 It's really easy to get started with Zebra, either include the `/dist/css/zebra.css` file in your `<head>`, or import `/src/sass/_zebra.scss` into your SASS project to take advantage of Zebras' customisation options.